dh4rt/Yelp_Analysis/README.md

 Findings:
 * We learned that models can take as input either text or numeric data.
 Some models prefer numeric over text.
 * We learned that some models take matrix information as input, and that matrix can be either sparse or dense.
-Some models prefer a dense matrix, such as Naive Bayes.
+Some models prefer a dense matrix.
 * We learned that in order to transform text into numeric data, it must be vectorized.

   1. Random Forest Classifier